The Fog (1923 film)

 The Fog is a 1923 American silent drama film directed by Paul Powell and starring Mildred Harris.
 It was adapted from the novel of the same name by William Dudley Pelley.

 A poster for this film was later featured in the Buster Keaton film Sherlock Jr. (1924).

 Production

 The Fog was produced at the Graf studio in San Mateo with exteriors filmed in the San Francisco area.
 Casting was conducted in early 1923; Cullen Landis was the first to be cast.

 Preservation

-With no prints of The Fog located in any film archives, it is a lost film.
+The Fog is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.